Veetaha/emutils/README.md

 ## :zap: Rationale

 This simple npm package provides utility TypeScript and C++ code for `emscripten` WebAssembly toolchain.
-It designed for performance and simplicity.
+It is designed for performance and simplicity.

 C++ library is header-only and dependency-free.
 Just include headers into your `pch.h` (precompiled header) or dependent C++ source file directly and that's it.